betaflight/betaflight.com/docs/wiki/tuning/3-5-tuning-notes.md

 **NOTE: Your old D weight settings will be lost, in each PID profile, on updating from previous versions**.

-To start using 3.5 with exactly the same Feed Forward behaviour as you had with the old D weight method, calculate FF as `(D/26)*D_Weight`, where D is your PID 'D' value, and D_Weight is 100 times your D_Weight slider value, or your exact dterm_setpoint_weight value from the CLI.
+To start using 3.5 with exactly the same Feed Forward behavior as you had with the old D weight method, calculate FF as `(D/26)*D_Weight`, where D is your PID 'D' value, and D_Weight is 100 times your D_Weight slider value, or your exact dterm_setpoint_weight value from the CLI.
 For example, if your D was 26, and your D weight slider was 1.0, the equivalent FF would be 100.
 If your D was 52, and D weight was 100, an FF of 200 would fly the same on that axis.
 Yaw FF is covered further down.

-You may have to update your transition value manually also, but the units, and behaviour, are the same.
+You may have to update your transition value manually also, but the units, and behavior, are the same.

 Feed Forward provides 'dynamic stick boost' or 'dynamic stick responsiveness'.
 It pushes the quad quicker into turns when the sticks are moved quickly.
 With Feed Forward, the faster the sticks are moved, the bigger the push.
 And it doesn't wait for any error to develop, the response is instantaneous.

-The Feed Forward effect is attenuated around centre sticks by the transition parameter, so the quad can be made more damped (less twitchy) around centre for freestyle type flying by setting transition to 0.5 or 0.1 as usual, but for racing and for direct responses it's best to leave transition at 0.
+The Feed Forward effect is attenuated around center sticks by the transition parameter, so the quad can be made more damped (less twitchy) around center for freestyle type flying by setting transition to 0.5 or 0.1 as usual, but for racing and for direct responses it's best to leave transition at 0.

 Zero Feed Forward allows D to dampen the quad all the time, even when the quad is instructed to turn quickly.
 Too much Feed Forward may make the quad too twitchy, and may cause overshoot.